This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 - In a web browser, navigate to https://velocity.arcgis.com and sign in with your ArcGIS Online credentials.

 For the best experience, use Google Chrome or Mozilla Firefox.

 - Once you're signed in, you can create a new feed by clicking Create feed from the Home page.

-- In addition, by clicking Feeds on the menu on the left of the site, you access the Feeds page where you can view existing feeds and their status as well as create new feeds.
+- In addition, by clicking Feeds on the menu on the left, you access the Feeds page where you can view existing feeds and their status as well as create new feeds.

 In the next section, you will create and configure a new feed.

 Create a new feed

-- Click See More under Web & Messaging to access the feed types for web and messaging feeds.
-Similarly, you can search for simulator in the search box.
+- Click See all under Web and Messaging to access the feed types for web and messaging feeds.
+Similarly, you can search for simulator in the search.

 - Click HTTP to access the HTTP related feed types.

 Configure the HTTP Simulator feed

-For Simulator feeds, you will connect to a simulation file available at a URL.
+For HTTP Simulator feeds, you will connect to a simulation file available at a URL.